|

 110830 |

-DXF2GEO has
+DXF2GEO

-required very few updates after release so
+very few updates

-with the recompilation to get v9 icon colors it was forgotten that meanwhile a change had occured in the 3D libraries.
+the recompilation to get v9 icon colors it was forgotten that meanwhile a change had occured in the 3D libraries.
 Typical symptoms a crash when "Show both sides" and that the display would have triangles when there should be 4-corner FACEs.
 This affects the display only, not the export to GEO.
 A fixed version can be downloaded replace the one in your CATT folder. |

 |